YingxiaoKong/customized-gym-environment/README.md

 # customized-gym-environment

 In this example, you will learn how to create, install and run a customized gym environment.
-You can also run it in other reinforcement learning packages such as tensorforce.
+You can also train your model in other rinforcement learning packages such as tensorforce.